Article Page

 4. The Declaration

-Pure vs. Impure Sequences: Avoiding the "Invalid" Penalty
+Pure vs. Impure Sequences: The Critical Difference

-Choosing Your Game Variant: Points vs. Pool
+Choosing Your Format: Points vs. Pool Rummy

 Pre-Declaration Checklist